-Eczema symptoms often get worse once a person has gone to bed, and they can interrupt or delay sleep.
-Medications, wet wraps, medicated baths, and other methods can help people with eczema get plenty of rest.
+Eczema symptoms often worsen at night and can interrupt or delay sleep.
+Medications, wet wraps, and other methods can help stop itching and other eczema symptoms at night.

 Scratching leads to further irritation, cracking, “weeping” of clear fluid, and scaling.

 This article looks at how common eczema is, when it occurs, why it flares up during sleep, the effects of scratching, and whether it can spread.
 It also looks at preventing eczema and bedtime itching in infants.

 According to the National Eczema Association, approximately 10% of people living in the United States have some form of eczema.
 Atopic dermatitis is the most common type of eczema.